 When you think of ancient history, your head probably fills with images of Greek mathematicians, Roman conquerors and Egyptian pyramids.
 But our beloved feline friends have also played an important role throughout ancient times, starring in folk tales, assisting goddesses in tricky situations and even persuading the prophet Muhammad to grant them the ability to always land on their feet.
 Let’s take a look at the history of cats, specifically in the ancient world, in places like ancient Egypt, Japan, India and beyond.

-Beginning in ancient Egypt, you may have seen pictures of Bastet, a feline warrior goddess who was depicted as being half cat and half woman.
+The history of cats in ancient Egypt goes back to Bastet, a feline warrior goddess who was depicted as being half cat and half woman.
 She was entrusted with no lesser duty than to protect her country.
 This idea of cats as protectors was built on with the legend of Mafdet, who warded off danger by taking out a devious serpent with the use of her claws, while Sekhmet was a fearsome lion-headed goddess whom ancient Egyptians had to appease before she wreaked havoc and destroyed all of humanity.
 (So, sort of like a cat left alone with a fresh roll of toilet paper.)
 To this day, the Sphinx in Giza fuses a human head with a big cat body and embraces the idea of guardianship as he decides who can enter sacred temples.

 While cats were protecting the homestead in Egypt, over in Japan they were being entrusted with guarding Buddhist scriptures being transported to the country on ships from China.
 “Cats were basically trying to keep mice and rats away from those important objects,” explains Miwako Tezuka, the curator of the 2015 Life Of Cats art exhibition at the Japan Society in New York City.
 “So they came to Japan with this revered image.”